mds89/clean-responsive-push-menu/README.md

 - Respond.js
 - FontAwesome

-You will need Codekit or other SASS compiler to get started
+You will need Codekit or other SASS compiler to get going